 Popular oral appliances for sleep apnea from Dandy

-A dorsal sleep appliance is a two-piece appliance.
+A dorsal sleep apnea appliance is a two-piece appliance.
 The lower jaw is held in the correct position while allowing considerable jaw movement for the patient.
 The upper section has adjustable segments to control how much the lower jaw is advanced.
 The device has a dorsal fin that engages the maxillary and mandibular components and ensures the lower jaw stays in place during sleep.

-Herbst Appliances
+Herbst appliances

-A Herbst appliance is another type of oral appliance used to treat sleep apnea.
+A Herbst sleep apnea appliance is another type of oral appliance used to treat sleep apnea.
 The Herbst appliance was invented in 1909 by Dr. Emil Herbst (1872–1940).
 It’s a mandibular repositioning device originally designed to correct Class II malocclusion.
 The device has been improved in recent years and is a popular choice for treating sleep apnea, bruxism, TMJ, and chronic snoring.
 Known for its flexibility, the Herbst appliance allows the patient to maintain their full range of motion, including movement from side to side.

 Setting the patient up for success with an oral sleep apnea appliance